Tropical Storm Debby (2012): Central Florida

 In Levy County, tropical storm force winds were felt along the coast.
 Heavy rainfall was reported across the county, with the CoCoRaHS site near Chiefland of receiving 13.42 in.
 At Cedar Key, tides reached 6.78 ft mean lower low water on June 25.
 The highest storm surge was estimated to have peaked at 4.49 ft mean lower low water.
 A few buildings were flooded by the storm surge at Cedar Key and Yankeetown.
 In total, damage to public property was approximately $175,000.
 Rainfall was generally above 9 in across Citrus County, and peaked at 12.07 in near Hernando.
 Several homes were flooded with 1 to 3 ft of water.
 Significant street flooding was reported at Kings Bay, while several streets were inundated by up to 2 ft of water in Homosassa.
 Overall, damage was minor, reaching about $127,000.
 The storm dropped heavy rainfall in Hernando County, with 15.53 in in Spring Hill.
-A portion of State Road 589 was shutdown between State Road 50 and U.S. Route 98, with as much as 5 ft of standing water on that stretch of the highway.
+A portion of State Road 589 was shut down between State Road 50 and U.S. Route 98, with as much as 5 ft of standing water on that stretch of the highway.
 Along the Anclote and Pithlachascotee Rivers in Pasco County, emergency managers ordered mandatory evacuations for 14,000–20,000 people as the rivers rose dramatically.
 The Anclote River rose from 9 ft to 27 ft, well above major flood stage, leaving surrounding areas in "head-deep" water.
 At least 106 homes in the county were damaged by flood waters.
-Additionally, a tornado near New Port Richey caused major damage to five homes.
 Throughout the county, damage to private property was $1.5 million, while public property losses were estimated at $26 million.